 Overall the negative ecological effect of blooming was greater than the microsite effect.
 Differences in visitation do not necessarily lead to differences in fitness (King et al., 2013).
 Syrphid flies and solitary bees are well known as effective pollinators, so the reduction in their visits likely led to a reduction in pollen deposition, and subsequently fitness.
 At the nearby site, there was no change in stigma conspecific pollen loads with distance to L. tridentata, however the sample size was too low to conclude there was no effect.
 Heterospecific pollen deposition increased with distance to L. tridentata, suggesting that L. tridentata influences interactions between M. glabrata and other plants.
 The ability of plants to do this is a very interesting and underexplored area.
 After blooming, microsite differences were very small.
 The coinciding decrease in pollinator visitation to open microsites suggests that L. tridentata’s influence extends beyond its canopy.
 Further experiments examining the zone of influence and how it changes size with pollinator identity would help make better predictions as well as aid future experimental design.

-Interactions with surrounding communities
+Interactions with surrounding communities see above new structure.

 In this system, L. tridentata is a foundation plant with positive effects that scaled to annual and arthropod communities.
 It buffered annuals through the study period by ameliorating and stabilizing understory microclimates which is a frequent mechanism within nurse plant systems (Filazzola and Lortie, 2014).
 Under climate warming scenarios, may continue to buffer.

 Our results that L. tridentata supports arthropod species richness supports the findings of other authors that showed that arthropod communities show family specific associations with L. tridentata (Hurd and Linsely, 1975, Ruttan, 2016).
+MEH cut and rework intro into the much more interesting larger implication.

 There were decreases in arthropod abundance and richness when L. tridentata entered into bloom.
 Scaling up of interactions through multiple trophic levels highlights the importance of positive interactions in deserts but the potential shifts when L. tridentata entered into a reproductive state suggest that these interactions are dynamic and complex, and change throughout the year.
 Melyidae beetles actually increased in abundance with blooming.
 Pan traps are not the best for sampling arthropods.
 I observed ~400 uses of L. tridentata, which included insect walking on the understory and hovering over flowers.
 Uses doubled compared to before blooming.
 It would be complicated to try to say what is happening here as arthropods are so diverse in lifecycles.
 What is clear though, is that L. tridentata supports arthropods in ways beyond providing copious floral resources.
 So it is important to pollinators, but also arthropods in general.
 L. tridentata stabilized the climate under the shrub.
 It has an evergreen canopy (cite), so this benefit is throughout the year.
 Biotic interactions are important to desert ecosystem functioning.
 The loss of L. tridentata would cascade.
 In Coachella valley, more than 60 species of insect are herbivores of L. tridentata.
 Ontogenetic shifts.
+MEH….
+Too colloquial again – HOWEVER some ideas ok here IF You want a final paragraph with some of this.

+Para4 – climate change buffering, sampling method, and specific specifity.

+Then cleanly work in some of the above ideas if you want.
+Perhaps ends with a link to the idea that – to best estimate desert biodiversity and changes associated with buffering capacity of foundation species, specificity, species responsiveness, and sampling appropriate to indicator taxa must be carefully include in design decsions.
+Snap.

 I think I need to do an RDA so I can talk about the actual shifts a bit better?
 Maybe.
+Nah.
+Just whether different or same species via a single ordination somehow – is that an rda or just a CA?

 Literature Cited